Nobel Prize in medicine honors 2 Massachusetts researchers for microRNA discovery

 MicroRNA

-Americans Victor Ambros and Gary Ruvkun were honored Monday for their discovery of microRNA, a fundamental principle governing how gene activity is regulated.
+American professors Victor Ambros and Gary Ruvkun were honored Monday for their discovery of microRNA, tiny pieces of genetic material that alter how genes work at the cellular level and could lead to new ways of treating cancer.

 The Nobel Assembly said that their discovery is "proving to be fundamentally important for how organisms develop and function."